ferrilab/bitvec/book/memory-model.md

 aliasing marker.
 Rust strongly forbids the production of `&mut` references to aliased memory elements, which is why the only `&mut` reference in these views is to memory that is fully known to be unaliased.

-> This deäliasing behavior is why `BitSlice`s are impossible to construct over
-> memory that permits external aliases outside of `bitvec`’s control.

 The `Domain` structure will produce bare [atomic] or [`Cell`] types in the alias condition.
 This is necessary in order to avoid production of `&mut`